saitejesh-cyber/trust-before-intelligence-book/archive/chapter_7_goals_framework_v2_4_three_pillars.md

 ### The Three-Day Trust Collapse

-*This composite scenario illustrates a pattern observed across multiple implementations:*

-Ten months after launch, a healthcare system faced their most serious crisis.
+At another healthcare system, ten months after launch, they faced their most serious crisis.

 Not a security breach.
 Not a performance problem.
 A trust collapse.

-Over three days, the agent gave demonstrably wrong answers to nearly a quarter of queries.
+Over three days, the agent gave demonstrably wrong answers to 23% of queries.

 Patients told appointments were available when they weren't.
 Providers shown schedules including canceled visits.
 Insurance eligibility checks returned outdated coverage information.